Find a Course

-Developed in conjunction with the PGA of Canada, Learn to Compete implements year-round programming to help juniors with the proper methods of training, practise and competitive schedules throughout a full calendar year.
+Developed in conjunction with the PGA of Canada, Learn to Compete implements year-round programming to help juniors with the proper methods of training, practice and competitive schedules throughout a full calendar year.
 A key pillar in Canada’s Long-Term Player Development framework, Learn to Compete is positioned as preparation for competitive University/College programs.

 The program is offered to new competitors (11–14), developing competitor (14–16) or advanced competitor (16–18).
 For more information on how to register, visit the Learn to Compete website